 - Make sure to take the dentures out before going to sleep each evening.
 They can become uncomfortable and impact a patient’s oral health if left in overnight.

-Dentures are a new lifestyle change that are well worth the process, and our doctors here at SF Oral Surgery will be with you during every step.
+Dentures are a new lifestyle change that is well worth the process, and our doctors here at SF Oral Surgery will be with you during every step.

 If you are based in San Francisco and are considering getting dentures, call us today at (415) 776-6710.